 A Vision statement is the guiding star of your strategy.
 Getting the right Vision can be an enjoyable process and it’s worth spending some time on it, because a Vision underpins everything about your strategy.
 When done well it will be memorable, engaging, informative and inspiring.

 If you're new to Vision statements it's worth checking out our Introduction To Vision Statements article.
+You can also develop your Vision statement inside the Lucidity strategy software as part of your strategy formulation.

 Before we get into the detail of how to write a Vision statement, let’s establish some key guidelines: